shamaievn/data-analytics-portfolio/README.md

 I'm a junior data analyst working with **SQL, Python, Google Sheets, Power BI and Tableau**.

-What I enjoy most about data analysis is the process of making sense of something that doesn't make sense at first glance - asking the right questions, understanding what the data really represents, and gradually turning it into a clear picture (or at least cleaner one than I started with🧹)
+What I enjoy most about data analysis is the process of making sense of something that doesn't make sense at first glance - asking the right questions, understanding what the data really represents, and gradually turning it into a clear picture (or at least a cleaner one than I started with🧹)

 Feel free to take a look at the projects I’ve worked on and what I learned along the way.